thedevsbuddy/tailwind-cli-docs/src/mixins/alignment.md

 ---
-title: Alignment Extensions - Mixins
+title: Alignment Mixin - Mixins
 ---

-# Alignment Extensions
+# Alignment Mixin

-There are only few extensions available for the Alignment Mixin and they are the only one which we will need in any widget.
-Thats why we are not having any configuration option in `tailwind.config.json` file.
+Only a handful of extensions are offered for the Alignment Mixin, and these cover all the requirements for any widget.
+As a result, there is no need for any configuration option in the `tailwind.config.json` file.

 | Extension     | Description                    |
 | ------------- | ------------------------------ |